 Bangkok is shaping up to be a world class city, and already receives over 15 million visitors annually, keeping it in the top five most visited cities in the world.
 But Bangkok isn’t the only place to see in Thailand.
 Ko Phi Phi Lee’s Maya Bay gained world fame as the setting of Leonardo DiCaprio’s movie The Beach.
 Ko Pha Ngan island (pronounced pawnyawn) is [in]famous for the Full Moon Party.
 Koh Chang is beautiful but without the flocks of tourists.
 Chiang Mai is an up-and-coming modern city.
 Pai is a hippie community.
 The list goes on.

 The food alone is reason enough to visit Thailand.
 If you think you like Pad Thai, you probably haven’t tried the real thing.
-It’s nearly impossible to find Pad Thai around the world which is as good as that served in Thailand.
+It’s nearly impossible to find real Pad Thai around the world which is as good as that served in Thailand.

 There are waterfalls, caves, hot springs, elephant sanctuaries, zip lines, national forests, lakes, rivers, you name it.
 The cities have temples and museums, amusement parks and shopping malls (Central World in Bangkok is third biggest mall in the world).
 Whatever your passion, you’re sure to find it in Thailand.